-Nutro Natural Choice Limited Ingredient Diet Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Nutro Limited Ingredient Diet Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Nutro Natural Choice Limited Ingredient Diet product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for adult maintenance and two for growth (Puppy).
+The Nutro Limited Ingredient Diet product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for adult maintenance and two for growth (puppies).

 The following is a list of recipes available at the time of this review.